-Choosing hospice care is a difficult decision.
+Choosing to start hospice care is a difficult decision.
 The information in this booklet and support from a doctor and trained hospice care team can help you choose the most appropriate health care options for someone who's terminally ill.
-Whenever possible, include the person who may need hospice care in all health care decisions.